nuxt-modules/sanity/docs/content/en/helpers/images.md

 ## Local import

-You may wish to import `SanityImage` only in the components that need it.
-If you do so, you can do so - but note that you will need to provide your `projectId` (and `dataset` if not `production`):
+You may wish to import `SanityImage` only in the components that need it, if you have disabled the global `imageHelper` option.
+Note that you will need to provide your `projectId` (and `dataset` if not `production`):

 ### Example